danielabar/meblog/src/markdown/rails-dependent-destroy.md

 Test Log Summary:

 * Author (i.e. model on the `has_many` side of the relationship) with one or more books cannot be removed.
 Both `destroy!` and `delete` methods raise `ActiveRecord::InvalidForeignKey`.
-* Author with no books can be successfully removed.
+* Author with no books can be successfully removed with either `destroy!` or `delete` methods.
-* Removing any Book (i.e. model on the `belongs_to` side of the relationship) works just fine.
+* Book instances (`belongs_to` side of relationship) can be destroyed or deleted with no errors and this action only affects the book, not the related author.

 If your system never needs to delete any instance of the model on the `has_many` side, then not specifying any `dependent` options is ok, otherwise, consider one of the other scenarios.